burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Reasons why the compiler can not inline function:

-* During the compilation of a source file the definition of function is not available.
+* During the compilation of a source file the definition of function is not available (unless you do not use whole program optimization in modern compilers).

 * The compiler performs a cost-benefit analysis to decide whether to inline a function or not.
 Specifically, the inlining function has some **cost** and compilers have a threshold for **inlining**.
+The underlying reason is that if inline code infinitely then it affect the size of the code, and it affeact performace as well.

+* The compiler designers may have problems with inlining recursive function calls (except the tail recursion).

 ## Force Inline Function Call
 One way to force the inline of some function change `inline-threshold` in your toolchain.